-- Additional sanctions include: - an injunction to bring processing operations into compliance with the provisions of the Data Protection Act or to answer to data subject requests for the exercise of their rights, accompanied by a fine that may not exceed EUR 100,000 for each day non-compliance is sustained beyond the deadline; and - in urgent cases, the possibility for the chairman of the CNIL to ask the restricted committee of the CNIL to take measures as per an emergency procedure that will be defined by a decree to be adopted. - Prior consultation with the local supervisory authority is required when: - Processing of health data; - Processing is implemented on behalf of the State and is related to genetic or biometric data necessary for the authentication or control of individual's identity; - Processing of social security numbers.
+- Additional sanctions that can be issued by the CNIL include: - an injunction to bring processing operations into compliance with the provisions of the Data Protection Act or to answer to data subject requests for the exercise of their rights, accompanied by a fine that may not exceed EUR 100,000 for each day non-compliance is sustained beyond the deadline; and - in urgent cases, the possibility for the chairman of the CNIL to ask the restricted committee of the CNIL to take measures as per an emergency procedure that will be defined by a decree to be adopted. - Prior consultation with the local supervisory authority is required in the case of: - Processing of health data; - Processing is implemented on behalf of the State and is related to genetic or biometric data necessary for the authentication or control of individual's identity; - Processing of social security numbers.

-- No additional lawful bases for processing of sensitive data are provided. - There is no general additional authorisation under German law for processing of criminal data.
-Employee's personal data may be processed to detect crimes: - only if there is a documented reason to believe the data subject has committed a crime while employed; - the processing of such data is necessary to investigate the crime and is not outweighed by the data subject's legitimate interest in not processing the data; - The type and extent are not disproportionate to the reason.
+- No additional lawful bases for processing of special categories of data are provided. - There is no general additional authorisation under German law for processing of criminal data.
+Employee's personal data may be processed to detect crimes: - only if there is a documented reason to believe the data subject has committed a crime while employed; - the processing of such data is necessary to investigate the crime and is not outweighed by the data subject's legitimate interest in not processing the data; - the type and extent are not disproportionate to the reason.

-- No changes to the age of consent. - There are exemptions in relation to the processing of special types of data for research and statistical purposes, however, this must be anonymised as soon as possible, with identifying data stored separately. - Data controllers and processors are required to designate a data protection officer if they employ at least ten people dealing with the automated processing of personal data.
+- No changes to the age of consent. - There are exemptions in relation to the processing of special categories of data for research and statistical purposes, however, this must be anonymised as soon as possible, with identifying data stored separately. - Data controllers and processors are required to designate a data protection officer if they employ at least ten people dealing with the automated processing of personal data.